xing1999/MGBLncLoc/README.md

 ### 2. Configure the pre-trained model code environment
 ### 3. Preparation of input data

-The input data should be a CSV file containing lncRNA sequences.
-Below is an example file `input_data.CSV`:
+The input data should be a TSV file containing lncRNA sequences.
+Below is an example file `input_data.tsv`:

 index/ 	  label/ 	  text
 ```bash